Paris Métro Line 13

-Paris Métro Line 13 (opened as Line B; French: Ligne 13 du métro de Paris) is one of the sixteen lines of the Paris Métro.
-It was built by the Nord-Sud Company before becoming Line 13 when the Nord-Sud was merged into the Compagnie du chemin de fer métropolitain de Paris (CMP) in 1930.
-Line 13 was extended in 1976 to reach the northern end of Line 14, which was then absorbed into it.
-The number 14 was eventually reused for a new line in 1998.
+Paris Métro Line 13 (opened as Line B; French: Ligne 13 du métro de Paris) is one of the sixteen lines of the Paris Métro that are currently open.
+Built by the Nord-Sud Company as a shuttle servicing both Porte de Clichy and Saint-Ouen from Saint Lazare train station, Line B eventually became Line 13 in 1930, when the Nord-Sud was bought by rival Compagnie du chemin de fer métropolitain de Paris (CMP), while sister lines A became 12, and C the original line 14.
+Line 13 was extended in 1976 to reach the northern end of Line 14, which it then absorbed.
+Line number 14, now vacated, was eventually reused for Meteor in 1998.

-Line 13 was once planned to be replaced by a north–south RER line, but this was cancelled after the reorganisation of the Île-de-France region in 1965.
+Line 13 was once planned to be taken over by a north–south RER line connecting the rail yards of Saint Lazare and Montparnasse train stations, but this was cancelled after the reorganisation of the Île-de-France region in 1965.
 Today, Line 13 connects the western part of Paris to the suburbs of Asnières-sur-Seine, Gennevilliers, Clichy, Saint-Denis and Saint-Ouen-sur-Seine in the north and to Malakoff, Vanves, Châtillon and Montrouge in the south.
 Serving 32 stations, it is the network's fifth busiest line, with 131.4 million passengers in 2017.

-The line will be automated in the early 2030s, becoming the third Paris Metro line to be converted to driverless operation.
+Line 13 will be automated during the 2030s, becoming the third Paris Metro line to be converted from manual to driverless operation, after lines 1 and 4.
+Lines 14 to 18 all operate driverless from day one.

 Route

-At 24.3 km in length, counting both of its northern branches, it is the longest line of the Métro.
-In 2004, it carried over 114 million riders, about 540,000 per weekday.
-Annual traffic grew by about ten million passengers after the opening of two new stations on the Asnières branch on 14 June 2008.
-According to data from December 2009, there are 610,050 riders per day.

-Line 13's use of two northern branches serving highly populated areas, its long length, extension into the suburbs, and rapid development of areas that it serves have culminated in the line's overloading, further highlighted by associations representing passengers.
-It is the most crowded line in the system, especially the section closest to Saint-Lazare.
+At 24.3 km in length, counting both of its northern branches, it is, as of 2025, the second longest line of the Métro, only being surpassed by line 14.
+This is due to change when Line 15 will be open in its full scale.
+In 2004, Line 13 carried over 114 million riders, about 540,000 per weekday.
+Annual traffic grew by about ten million passengers after the opening of two new stations on the Asnières branch on 14 June 2008, for a total of 610,050 riders a day in December 2009.Line 13's use of two northern branches serving each highly populated areas, its lengthy extension into the suburbs, as well as the rapid development of the areas it serves, all resulted in the line's overloading, further highlighted by associations representing passengers.
+It is the most crowded line in the system, especially in its original section.